 Books for Kids

-Shauna by This book is an adaptation of a poem written by the author when he was 16 years old.
+This book is an adaptation of a poem written by the author when he was 16 years old.
 He was inspired by his sister Shauna, who was born with Rhett's Syndrome.
 Unable to speak or walk on her own, the gift of Shauna's life and her family's love for her continues to encourage and bless many.

 Publication Date: 2015-01-10